Setting up

 Also get a 'final phase checkpoint' sometime

 Soon you'll be heading back into the spiral path area for the final phase of the work.
-In case it doesn't go well enough, it's good to get a checkpoint just beforehand, or at least after you've done most of your work outside.
-You should preferably also save it, so you'll be able to return to it even if you have to eject the disc and reload (which you might, because there could be a further checkpoint before you decide things haven't gone well enough).
+In case it doesn't go well enough, it's good to get a checkpoint just before.
+You should also save it, so you'll be able to return to it even if you have to eject the disc and reload (which you might, because there could be a further checkpoint before you decide things haven't gone well enough).
 There are two options for this 'final phase checkpoint'.

-Alternatively, there's always the option of going back over the underground bridge to trigger a tunnel checkpoint which you can then delay with Banshee fire until you return.
+Alternatively you could go back over the underground bridge to trigger a tunnel checkpoint which you can then delay with Banshee fire until you return.
 In going back however, bear in mind that you'll cause the rock geometry to be newly randomized.
-If you're going to use this for your final phase checkpoint, you could use the pass exit checkpoint for something else, e.g. getting it just before trying to extract enemies from the tower.
+If you're going to use this for your final phase checkpoint, you could use the pass checkpoint for something else, e.g. getting it just before trying to deal with any problems, such as a balcony Elite who didn't join the crowd earlier, or a Shade gunner who failed to eject.

 Fly in and maybe do some herding